 In this post, I will share some background information about Gauja National Park, and share some tips and ideas on how to make the most of it.

-Fun Things To See And Do To Make The Most Of Gauja National Park
+What To See And Do In Gauja National Park

 Gauja National Park is the largest park in Latvia, famous for its biological diversity, for its forest of virgin pines which take up to around 50% of its territory, and for being a great combination of incredible nature as well as historical and cultural sights.
 The park, which takes its name from the Gauja river that flows through it, was established in 1973.